 According to Medicinenet.com child abuse is when a caregiver either fails to provide appropriate care (neglect), purposefully inflicts harm, or harms a child while disciplining him or her.
 Common forms of child abuse include neglect, physical assault, emotional abuse, and sexual assault.
-Read as these 10 celebrities share their stories of child abuse at the hands of their own parent.
+These 11 celebrities discuss details about their abusive parents.

 1. Charlize Theron – Although the actress does not go into detail about the verbal abuse she suffered at the hands of her father, Charlize Theron has stated in many interviews that her dad was an alcoholic and abusive to her and her mother.
 Tragically, the abuse ended in 1991.
 One night, her alcoholic father came home with his brother after drinking heavily, he threatened her mother with a gun.
 He began shooting and Theron’s mother grabbed her gun and shot back, killing Theron’s father and wounding his brother.
 Police ruled it an act of self-defense.
 Theron was fifteen years old.